deliscool/delightfullyrooted.me/README.md

 # delightfullyrooted.me

-My Resume Portfolio website, please keep in mind that this is still a WIP (work in progress).
+My Resume Portfolio website, please keep in mind that this is still in WIP (work in progress).